deerdear/substrate-collectables-workshop/1/creating-a-storage-value.md

 Creating a Storage Value
 ===

-Let's add the most simple logic we can to our runtime: a function which stores a variable.
+Let's add the most simple logic we can to our `substratekitties` runtime: a function which stores a variable.

 To do this, we will first need to define a storage variable for a [**Storage Item**](https://docs.substrate.dev/docs/glossary#section-storage-items) in the [**`decl_storage!`**](https://crates.parity.io/srml_support_procedural/macro.decl_storage.html) macro.
 This allows for type-safe usage of the Substrate storage database, so you can keep things around between blocks.